trpc/trpc/www/docs/main/sponsors.md

 Also, if your company using tRPC and want to support long-term maintenance of tRPC, have a look at the [sponsorship tiers](https://github.com/sponsors/KATT) or [get in touch](mailto:alex@trpc.io) to discuss potential partnerships.

-## Financial Contributors

-**For companies**

-> Is your company using tRPC, want to attract amazing TypeScript developers to your team, & support long-term maintainance of tRPC?
-Have a look at the [sponsorship tiers](https://github.com/sponsors/KATT) or [get in touch](mailto:alex@trpc.io) to discuss potential partnerships.

 ### 🥇 Gold Sponsors